Weekend Activities to Try with Your Toddler: Fun and Educational Ideas

 4. Baking Together: Counting and Measuring Fun

-At Squiggle Room, we emphasize the importance of real-world learning experiences, and baking is a great way to integrate math and motor skills into your weekend routine.
+At Squiggle Room, we emphasize real-world learning experiences, and baking is a great way to integrate math skills and motor development into your weekend routine.

 5. Storytime Adventure: Create Your Own Storybook

 Make storytime extra special by encouraging your toddler to create their own storybook.
-Help them choose a theme—whether it’s about animals, a trip to the park, or their favorite toy.
+Help them choose a theme, whether it’s about animals, a trip to the park, or their favorite toy.
 Together, you can draw pictures or paste images from magazines to illustrate the story.
-This activity enhances language skills and sparks creativity.
+This activity strengthens language skills and sparks creativity.

-At Squiggle Room, we understand the importance of early literacy, and activities like this lay the foundation for reading and writing skills.
-Plus, it’s a fun keepsake that your child can treasure!
+At Squiggle Room, we understand the importance of early literacy, and activities like this help lay the foundation for reading and writing.
+If you’d like more ideas for supporting learning at home, our Info for Parents page is a helpful place to start.

 6. Indoor Obstacle Course